katie0carlson/Assignment4/README.md

 # Assignment4 - Pine Chapter 4 Questions

-To accept this assignment: https://classroom.github.com/a/ta54DFL6
+To accept this assignment: https://classroom.github.com/a/M3WyFcJX

-These questions correspond to chapter 4 of the Pine Python Manual
+These questions correspond to [https://www.taylorfrancis.com/chapters/mono/10.1201/9780429506413-4/input-output-david-pine](chapter 4 of the Pine Python Manual)

 This read me is adapted from [Jeremey Manning's Psych 32 Assignment Hello, World!](github.com/ContextLab/psyc32-hello-world/)

 This is a template repository for **Introductory Experimental Physics Python Assignment 4**.
-To begin, open (click) the `Assignment3.ipynb` notebook and then click on the blue "Open in Colab" button at the top.
+To begin, open (click) the `Assignment4.ipynb` notebook and then click on the blue "Open in Colab" button at the top.
 A new tab or window should open in your browser, displaying the notebook in Google Colaboratory.

 # Setup and submission